Who is John Object?

 What do you use for writing tracks?

-How long have you been doing music?
+For how long have you been making music?

 I started only in 2010, therefore I have no releases yet.
 For the last few years, due to the inability to focus on one thing, I am simultaneously working on five albums in different styles, so the process is moving slowly.
 However, the most difficult phase is over, and I think that they will be finished soon.
-Perhaps I will have the dubious quality opportunity to release five albums in a row with month’ intervals.
-I'll try, of course, not to commit such nonsense, however it could be fun.
+Perhaps I will have a dubious opportunity to release five albums in a row with one-month intervals.
+Of course, I'll try avoiding this kind of nonsense.

+However, it could be fun.
 I usually play twice a year with different material: when it’s hot and when it’s cold.
-This year it’s going to be three times so far – I’ve been to Lviv as a part of an art cluster R + N + D and somehow found myself there again few months later.
+This year, it was three times so far: I’ve been to Lviv taking part in the art cluster R + N + D show, and somehow found myself there again just a few months later.
 It was a grueling year, I think I need to take a break from concerts and spend the next few years in the studio.